sethiojas/IssueTracker/README.md

     that maintainer from project.

 Managers have control over only those Maintainers which are assigned to them.
-Managers cannot create or remove Maintainers unlike Admin.
+Managers cannot create or remove Maintainers like Admin.

 ### Maintainer
 ![Maintainer Panel](https://github.com/sethiojas/readme_images/blob/master/Issue%20Tracker/maintainer-panel.gif "Maintainer")